particle-iot/docs/src/content/reference/device-os/firmware.md

 The mobile secret is 15 ASCII characters in length (`HAL_DEVICE_SECRET_SIZE`).

 To get the mobile secret from device firmware:

-To get the serial number from user firmware:

 ```cpp
 char mobileSecret[HAL_DEVICE_SECRET_SIZE + 1] = {0};